University of Erlangen–Nuremberg: Nuremberg

 The Department of Economics (as part of the Faculty of Law and Economics) and the Department of Education (as part of the Faculty of Humanities) are in Nuremberg.

 The Department of Economics is located northeast of the historic Old Town (Lange Gasse/Maxtormauer).
-The Department of Education (“Campus Regensburger Straße”) is in the southeast of the city near the Dutzendteich and the former Nazi party rally grounds of Nuremberg.
+The School of Business, Economics and Society in Lange Gasse, Nuremberg, celebrated 100 years in 2019.
+The Department of Education ("Campus Regensburger Straße") is in the southeast of the city near the Dutzendteich and the former Nazi party rally grounds of Nuremberg.

-FAU Busan campus
+Busan campus

 FAU is the first German university to establish a branch campus in Busan in the Republic of Korea.
 In November 2009, its campus project received approval from the Korean Ministry of Education, Science and Technology.
 The FAU Busan Branch Campus offers a Graduate School with a master's degree program in Chemical and Bioengineering and a research center.

 In 2014, the university announced its intention of working toward making the Busan-Jinhae Free Economic Zone an educational hub.
 To this end, FAU Busan works internationally with various companies and universities.